alinsulorenivan/Record-Management-and-Billing-System-for-Zaki-s-Laundry-House/README.md

 The implementation of the system significantly improved the daily operations of Zaki's Laundry House by:

-- Reducing manual recording errors
+- Reducing manual record-keeping errors
-- Speeding up customer transactions
-- Improving inventory tracking
+- Improving customer transaction speed
-- Organizing customer records
+- Organizing customer information efficiently
+- Enhancing inventory monitoring
-- Generating accurate reports
+- Providing accurate sales reports
-- Enhancing overall operational efficiency
+- Increasing overall operational efficiency

+---

+## Disclaimer

-This project was developed for academic purposes as part of a Capstone Project.
+This project was developed *for academic purposes* as a Capstone Project at *STI College Santa Rosa*.

+The receipt generated by the system is an *unofficial receipt* intended solely for internal business record-keeping and customer transaction acknowledgment.
+It is *not* a BIR-accredited official receipt.

+---

+---